Faculty & Staff

 Teacher of Elementary Levels - both Primary and Intermediate – Language Arts, Creative Writing, and Spiritual Studies

-Blue Evening Star is presently teaching spiritual studies and language arts; she has taught cultural studies, social sciences, music and coordinated outings and field trips for elementary levels.
-She has more than 35 years’ experience teaching pre-school to adult levels.
+Blue Evening Star presently teaches Elementary spiritual studies and language arts although has taught cultural studies, social sciences, music and coordinated outings and field trips for elementary levels for many years.
+She has more than 35 years’ experience teaching pre-school to adult levels and has a gift for storytelling and Native arts and crafts.
 She is also a third-degree Reiki practitioner and teacher.
 Blue Evening Star founded Living Shelter Crafts and is an internationally known designer and builder of tipis and yurts, and a published author.

 Band Director, Teacher of Music and Woodshop, and Construction Mentor